-You can help to stop the spread of bacteria that cause infection by simply cleaning your hands.
+You can help to stop the spread of bacteria and viruses that cause infection by simply cleaning your hands.

 Every day in Ireland, hundreds of people get sick because of healthcare-associated infections.
 These infections can cause serious illness and sometimes even death.